Love Story

 King Pedro and Inês de Castro’s tombs in front of each other, c.
 1360, Alcobaça Monastery, Alcobaça, Portugal.
 Google Arts&Culture.

-King Pedro and Inês became reunited after their death.
-After Inês’s death, Pedro crowned her as queen making her the first and only Portuguese queen crowned after her death.
-King Pedro made sure this royal title was visible on her tomb and then ordered that his tomb to be next to hers, to stay side by side for eternity.
+King Pedro and Inês were reunited after their death.
+After Inês died, Pedro crowned her as queen making her the first and only Portuguese queen crowned after her death.
+King Pedro made sure this royal title was visible on her tomb and then ordered that his tomb be next to hers, so they could stay side by side for eternity.

-The tombs were constructed between 1358 and 1367 and although their author is unknown, many believe he was Portuguese, with some French influences.
-The tombs are located at Mosteiro de Alcobaça, as King Pedro wanted.
-At first, they were located in the south transept of the church, but were then were moved to the tomb room.
-Since the 20th century, they have been moved back to the original place, situated en face rather than side by side.
+The tombs were constructed between 1358 and 1367 and although it is unknown who built the tombs, many believe he was Portuguese, with some French influences.
+The tombs are located at Alcobaça Monastery, as King Pedro wanted.
+At first, they were located in the south transept of the church but were then moved to the tomb room.
+In the 20th century, they were moved back to their original place, situated opposite each other rather than side by side.
 Inês is in the north arm and Pedro in the south one.

 Inês de Castro's tomb (right side), Alcobaça Monastery, Alcobaça, Portugal.
 King Pedro And Inês de Castro

-They’re made with limestone from Coimbra and are executed in Gothic style.
-They have lying statues of King Pedro and Inês de Castro, both crowned.
-Surrounding the statues are six angels in each tomb, who are taking care of the creases of the royal clothes and raising the heads of the dead a bit higher up as if to make their sleep more comfortable.
+The tombs are made of limestone from Coimbra and were executed in Gothic style.
+They present the lying statues of King Pedro and Inês de Castro, both crowned.
+Surrounding the statues in each tomb are six angels, who are taking care of the creases of the royal cloaks and raising the heads of the dead a bit higher up as if to make their sleep more comfortable.

 Inês de Castro’s statue has a serene face.
 She holds a glove in her left hand and touches her necklace with her right.
 The tomb is supported by six hybrid beings that have human faces and animal bodies.